OfficeDev/office-js-docs-pr/docs/excel/excel-data-types-concepts.md

 ## Next steps

+Learn how entity data types extend the potential of Excel add-ins beyond a 2-dimensional grid with the [Use cards with entity value data types](excel-data-types-entity-card.md) article.

 Use the [Create and explore data types in Excel](https://github.com/OfficeDev/Office-Add-in-samples/tree/main/Samples/excel-data-types-explorer) sample in our [OfficeDev/Office-Add-in-samples](https://github.com/OfficeDev/Office-Add-in-samples) repository to experiment more deeply with data types by building and sideloading an add-in that creates and edits data types in a workbook.

-To learn how entity data types extend the potential of Excel add-ins beyond a 2-dimensional grid, see [Use cards with entity value data types](excel-data-types-entity-card.md).

 ## See also